 Early Learning Centers

 On the campus of several Kendal communities, nap time is for kids!
 They operate high-quality, accredited Early Learning Centers based on Kendal’s Values and Practices.
 Children of staff and the wider community attend these centers, with fees on a sliding scale.
-The Kendal-Crosslands Early Learning Center, for instance, is a top-quality program built on active exploration and play.

 On-site child care helps attract and retain staff.
 What’s more, the Centers welcome residents to read, join in singing or otherwise volunteer.
 When old and young join together, everyone benefits.